A constellation of CubeSats with synthetic tracking cameras to search for 90% of potentially hazardous near-Earth objects: Introduction

-This paper presents a new mission concept that uses a constellation of 9U CubeSats with a 10~cm synthetic tracking telescope.
-In addition to a cost that is dramatically lower relative to any of the missions examined by the NRC, this mission would also be capable of surveying over 90\% of the population of 140~m NEOs in less than 3 years of observing time.
-Furthermore, a second generation constellation of synthetic tracking CubeSats could survey 90\% of 50~m NEOs in less than 5 years.
+We present a new mission concept that uses a constellation of SmallSats (that are in form-factor comparable with the 9U CubeSats) equipped with a 10~cm synthetic tracking telescope to survey over 90\% of the population of H=22 mag Earth-grazing NEOs (with MOID of $\leq0.02$~au) in $\sim$3.8 years of observing time, all at a cost that is dramatically lower relative to any of the missions examined by the NRC.
+Furthermore, a second generation constellation of synthetic tracking SmallSats could survey 90\% of 50~m NEOs in less than 5 years.

-This paper is organized as follows: Section~\ref{sec:NRCrep} provides a short overview of the key findings of the NRC 2010 report.
-Section~\ref{sec:syn-track} summarizes synthetic tracking technique, which leads to high detection sensitivity when implemented with a small 10~cm optics on a CubeSat.
-Section 4 discusses the CubeSat architecture and presents findings of the recent JPL's Team Xc study of a CubeSat with a synthetic tracking camera.
-In Section 5, we present the details of our recent simulation developed to study a search for 140~m NEOs using multiple 9U CubeSats in solar orbit.
-In Section 6, we discuss several CubeSat-based mission scenarios that could accomplish the Congress-mandated NEO search in $\sim$3 years of observing time.
-We also discuss a second generation CubeSat constellation that could search for 90\% of NEOs with sizes down to 50~m in diameter.
-In Section~\ref{sec:constellation}, we address the practical issues related to setting up a constellation of small spacecraft.
-In Section 8, we summarize and discuss the results.
+This paper is organized as follows: In Section~\ref{sec:sim90}, we present the details of our recent simulation developed to study a search for $\rm H=22$~mag NEOs using multiple SmallSats in heliocentric orbits whose form factor is comparable to 9U CubeSats.
+In Section~\ref{sec:case-studies}, we discuss several SmallSats-based mission scenarios that could accomplish the Congress-mandated NEO search in $\sim$3.8 years of observing time.
+We also discuss a second generation SmallSats constellation that could search for 90\% of NEOs with sizes down to 50~m in diameter.
+In Section~\ref{sec:discussion}, we summarize and discuss the results.
+Appendix~\ref{sec:syn-track} summarizes the synthetic tracking technique, which leads to high detection sensitivity when implemented with a 10~cm optics on a CubeSat.
+Appendix~\ref{sec:cubesat} discusses the emerging capabilities of interplanetary CubeSats.